 “I am sure I would agree if I had a body.”

 The outer bay door opened.
 Before he stepped forward, he looked back.
 Was Alexa watching?
 He hoped he would see her again.
-He frowned and turned forward towards the lift.
+He frowned and turned forward toward the lift.

-As he descended towards his Dugger, 17 had his first glimpse of the barrens in months.
+As he descended toward his Dugger, 17 had his first glimpse of the Barrens in months.
 Dunes and rocky wastes filled his gaze.
 The wind changed the landscape right before his eyes.
 There was nothing but death and possibilities out there.
 He glanced in the corner of his heads-up display and noticed the wind was only 80 kph, a mild evening at least.

 He missed trees.
 Even though they had some here in Central Park, he hadn’t seen one in centuries and wondered if there would ever be a day when he would see one again.